Behind The Wish: Kristy-Lee Bosher

 But now I have got my own child, Teddy, I want him to be generous, and I want him to be kind.
 If I can show him that I can be part of Make-A-Wish and continue to be a part of it, it is not time that is wasted.

-I want Teddy to grow up be part of Make-A-Wish or at least know that I was part of Make-A-Wish and that we have a bigger purpose than just ourselves.
+I want Teddy to grow up to be part of Make-A-Wish or at least know that I was part of Make-A-Wish and that we have a bigger purpose than just ourselves.
 That generosity and kindness is incredibly important in life.

-He’s already been to a wish, meeting a family at a hotel.His first wish at seven weeks old!
+He’s already been to a wish and met a family at a hotel.
+His first wish at seven weeks old!

-When I was pregnant he came along to Branch meetings and presentations.
+When I was pregnant, he came along to Branch meetings and presentations.
 So, he may not have a choice, it may be in his DNA!

 Make-A-Wish has helped me come out of my shell.

-I have been able to host events and play the air guitar at one event – I had never played it before but it helped me remember my inner child!I am really proud to be part of Make-A-Wish.
+I have been able to host events and play the air guitar at one event – I had never played it before but it helped me remember my inner child!
+I am really proud to be part of Make-A-Wish.

-I always say that in my next career I will write living eulogies because I love hearing people’s stories.
-If someone was to stand up and give my eulogy and say one of the things I have achieved is Make-A-Wish I would think that’s pretty amazing.
+I always say that in my next career, I will write living eulogies because I love hearing people’s stories.
+If someone was to stand up and give my eulogy and say one of the things I have achieved is Make-A-Wish, I would think that’s pretty amazing.

 Strong ties to Cardinia-Casey Branch